ThaDafinser/SpeedLoader/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/ThaDafinser/SpeedLoader/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/ThaDafinser/SpeedLoader/?branch=master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/ThaDafinser/SpeedLoader/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/ThaDafinser/SpeedLoader/?branch=master)

-Since autoloading takes more and more time, it has become more important to lower that time.
+Since autoloading takes more and more time, it has become very important to have an efficient autoloading.
-`SpeedLoader` aims to solve that problem easily.
+`SpeedLoader` aims to improve your autoloading experience

 ## Is this something new?

+No it's nothing completely new.
-No. There are a couple of solutions around, but all of them are having some problems, that's why i "reinvited the wheel".
+There are a couple of solutions around, but all of them are having some problems, that's why i "reinvited the wheel".

 ## Features

-- independent (no framework relation)
+- independent
+  - can be used with all packages or frameworks around
+  - or only with your code
 - different compression modes
+  - compression for production
+  - normal for development
-- save where and how you want (you get the complete cache as a string)
+- save the cache how you want
+  - you get the complete cache as a string
+  - e.g. save it as a file or memory

 ## Example